User & Developer Guide

 I have access to a single PDF file named "jci.insight.144499.v2.pdf" in the local data directory.

 By default, streaming is enabled.
-If you like to disable streaming, set stream=False
+If you like to disable streaming, set stream=False.
+This will store the entire conversation history in the messages attribute, which can be accessed as shown above.

-= assistant.chat("Does this document have a title?", stream_response=False) response
+response = assistant.chat("Does this document have a title?", stream_response=False)

 Extracting titles and first authors: 100%|██████████| 1/1 [00:07<00:00, 7.72s/it]